 This presented a dilemma.
 I had come to MIT because it was a hotbed of advanced computer technology development but helping create a Military-Industrial-Congressional fraud was unethical.
 Nevertheless I continued to work on SAGE for a time and learned that it had other major defects.

-Š Though MIT had recommended that the SAGE computers be placed in hardened underground facilities so that they would be less vulnerable to nuclear attack, in order to save money the U.S. Defense Department decided not to do that.
-Nevertheless, Canada decided to put their single Direction Center underground.
+Š Though MIT had recommended that the SAGE computer facilities be placed in hardened underground facilities, so that they would be less vulnerable to nuclear attack, in order to save money the U.S. Defense Department decided not to do that.
+Nevertheless Canada decided to put their single Direction Center underground.

 Š MIT had also recommended that the SAGE computer facilities be located remotely, away from both cities and military bases, so that they would not be bonus targets.
-In choosing sites for the Direction Centers, however, the leadership of the Air Defense Command apparently looked for places with good golf courses and Officers Clubs and, since the Strategic Air Command (SAC) was being well funded in that Cold War era, they generally had the best facilities.
-Consequently, a number of SAGE facilities were placed at SAC bases where they became bonus targets.
+In choosing sites for the Direction Centers, however, the leadership of the Air Defense Command apparently looked for places with good golf courses and Officers Clubs.
+Since the Strategic Air Command (SAC) was being well funded in that Cold War era, they generally had the best facilities.
+As a result, a number of SAGE facilities were placed at SAC bases where they became bonus targets.

 Š Before the SAGE system was fully deployed, intercontinental ballistic missiles (ICBMs) superseded manned bombers as the primary strike threat from abroad, so since SAGE offered no defense against ICBMs it would be taken out by the first strike and so would be useless.

 These problems were widely discussed in-house at the time but were kept secret from the public.
 Physicist Herman Kahn, who was then at RAND Corp., gave classified lectures on some of these matters.
 Thus SAGE had several things in common with the mythical Forrest Gump: it was very fast, financially successful, and incredibly stupid.